-., • Responsible Support Timing 04-4 Key Action Team Team Short Medium Long Completed Status at 11 June 2020 Weekly update as at 18 June 2020 Our Health and Wellbeing 1.2 Communications Plan developed including community messaging through website, social media and display at the City's facilities.
+Man Astion Action Timing Commission Status at 44 June 2000 Weekly undete as at 40 June 2020 Key Action Team Team Short Medium Long Completed Status at 11 June 2020 Weekly update as at 18 June 2020 Our Health and Wellbeing Communications Plan developed including community messaging through website, social media and display at the City's facilities.
 Marketing Built Environment & Wellbeing • √ Communication actions are now being reported to the Committee through the weekly update report.
-1.5 Draft Public Health Plan, community education campaign and stakeholder engagement.
+Draft Public Health Plan, community education campaign and stakeholder engagement.
 Built Environment & Wellbeing Marketing • • PHP going to July Council Meeting.
 Public health bodies are supportive of COVID-19 being encompassed within the drafting of the City's PHP.
-1.8 Ensure there is a strong presence to manage public health issues, as advocated by the Department of Health.
+Ensure there is a strong presence to manage public health issues, as advocated by the Department of Health.
 Built Environment & Wellbeing • • • ✓ Ongoing.
 The City has continued to provide public health services and awareness in accordance with Department of Health guidelines.
-2. Our 2.3 Consideration of impacts of COVID-19 on City Finance • Community 2.5 rate debtors.
-Budget and financial strategy for 2020/21 to Einanaa 2.5 consider a 0 yield increase and 0 fees and charges increase.
-Finance • 2.7 Deliver programs funded through the Leederville Gardens trust fund and provide regular updates on progress of fundees.
+2. Our Community 2.3 Consideration of impacts of COVID-19 on City rate debtors.
+Finance • Budget and financial strategy for 2020/21 to consider a 0 yield increase and 0 fees and charges increase.
+Finance • Deliver programs funded through the Leederville Gardens trust fund and provide regular updates on progress of fundees.
 Governance • • Funds allocated to six PBIs- People Who Care Inc, St Vincent de Paul, Ruah, UnitingCare West, YMCA and Foodbank.
 Grant agreements are being finalised by these PBI'S. All grants will be subject to an acquittal process.
-Administration is reviewing a further submission and will present a recommendation to the Committee within the next two weeks 2.14 Consider arts industry relief using developer contribution cash-in-lieu funds from Percent for Art fund.
+Administration is reviewing a further submission and will present a recommendation to the Committee within the next two weeks Consider arts industry relief using developer contribution cash-in-lieu funds from Percent for Art fund.
 Marketing Policy & Place Development & Design • Assessments completed by administration and working group.
 Report will come to COVID Committee 16/6.
 Further reports being presented to the Committee.
-2.19 Consider events and initiatives to assist with economic rebound.
-Policy & Place Marketing • • The City is currently preparing its approach to assist with economic rebound.
+Consider events and initiatives to assist with economic rebound.
+Policy & Place Marketing - • • The City is currently preparing its approach to assist with economic rebound.
 The City is currently preparing its approach to assist with economic rebound.
-2.20 Support local businesses and buy local.
+Support local businesses and buy local.
 Maintain contact with local businesses to understand the support they need and share reputable information.
-Consider the use of cash in lieu for parking Policy & Place Marketing • • • The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions in Phase 3.
+Consider the use of cash in lieu for parking funds.
+Policy & Place Marketing • • • The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions in Phase 3.
 Leederville Village Square was reopened to vehicles between Monday 8 June 2020 and Thursday 11 June 2020.
 It was closed again to vehicles and open for use by businesses and the community on between the 12 June 2020 and Monday 15 June 2020.
-The City is continuing to develop a cash in The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions in Phase 3.
-This support is also being delivered through the COVID-19 portal. funds. , • • lieu expenditure plan and procedure in consultation with the Town Teams to support projects in the City's Town Centres.
+The City is continuing to develop a cash in line expendition and precedure in The City is continuing to provide an advisory service to support local businesses in responding to the new restrictions in Phase 3.
+This support is also being delivered through the COVID-19 portal. funds. - lieu expenditure plan and procedure in consultation with the Town Teams to support projects in the City's Town Centres.
 2.24 Consider measures to continue support for homeless community.
 Ranger Services Community Partnerships • • •